Sword: Late Middle Ages

 From around 1300 to 1500, in concert with improved armour, innovative sword designs evolved more and more rapidly.
 The main transition was the lengthening of the grip, allowing two-handed use, and a longer blade.
 By 1400, this type of sword, at the time called langes Schwert (longsword) or spadone, was common, and a number of 15th- and 16th-century Fechtbücher offering instructions on their use survive.
 Another variant was the specialized armour-piercing swords of the estoc type.
 The longsword became popular due to its extreme reach and its cutting and thrusting abilities.

 The estoc became popular because of its ability to thrust into the gaps between plates of armour.
 The grip was sometimes wrapped in wire or coarse animal hide to provide a better grip and to make it harder to knock a sword out of the user's hand.

 A number of manuscripts covering longsword combat and techniques dating from the 13th–16th centuries exist in German, Italian, and English, providing extensive information on longsword combatives as used throughout this period.
 Many of these are now readily available online.

 In the 16th century, the large zweihänder was used by the elite German and Swiss mercenaries known as doppelsöldners.
 Zweihänder, literally translated, means two-hander.
 The zweihänder possesses a long blade, as well as a huge guard for protection.
 It is estimated that some zweihänder swords were over 6 ft long, with the one ascribed to Frisian warrior Pier Gerlofs Donia being 2.13 m long.
-The gigantic blade length was perfectly designed for manipulating and pushing away enemy pole-arms, which were major weapons around this time, in both Germany and Eastern Europe.
+The gigantic blade length was perfectly designed for manipulating and pushing away enemy polearms, which were major weapons around this time, in both Germany and Eastern Europe.
 Doppelsöldners also used katzbalgers, which means 'cat-gutter'.
 The katzbalger's S-shaped guard and 2 ft blade made it perfect for bringing in when the fighting became too close to use a zweihänder.